mistermicheels/learning-notes/mindset/Ask-dumb-questions.md

 -   How important is this?
 -   How time-sensitive is this?
 -   Is this a decision we can postpone?
 -   What is the smallest thing we could do to immediately add value here?
+Any quick wins?
 -   Do we need a full solution immediately or can we go for a partial solution or workaround in the short term?
 -   What is the simplest approach that could possibly work?
 -   Can we find an alternative that is simpler?